vigneshkamathc/mesa_tutorial/docs/source/index.rst

-Welcome to the MESA documetation
+Welcome to the MESA documentation
 ==========================================================

 Documentation to the MESA tools developed by UNEP-WCMC: